top of page

 Our BOARD

-LINDA GARCIA- Linda is the Communications and Outreach Coordinator for the INCLUDE (INvestigation of Co-occurring conditions across the Lifespan to Understand Down syndromE) Project and DS-Connect® Registry in the Intellectual and Developmental Disabilities Branch at the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), National Institutes of Health (NIH).
+LINDA GARCIA- Linda is the Communications and Outreach Coordinator for the INCLUDE (Investigation of Co-occurring conditions across the Lifespan to Understand Down Syndrome) Project and DS-Connect® Registry in the Intellectual and Developmental Disabilities Branch at the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), National Institutes of Health (NIH).
 She is an accomplished communication professional with over 20 years of experience creating and managing partnerships and innovating to connect and coordinate platforms and events to reach minority populations.
 Linda is a passionate advocate for individuals with Down syndrome and their families.
 Her expertise is in strategic communications and multicultural outreach, focusing on the Down syndrome community, where she created inspiring and impactful initiatives at a national and international level.
 She has served on numerous boards, including the Ronald McDonald House, the Technology Association of Georgia, Women in Defense GA, and recently served as an ambassador for the Wellstar Health System Foundation.

-ELISE McEACHERN (Treasurer) – Elise, the ADMH immediate Past Chair, is a Senior Vice President of Bank of America; Certified Treasury Professional” through Association of Financial Professionals in 1995 and currently maintains this designation.
+ELISE McEACHERN (Board Chair) – Elise, the ADMH immediate Past Chair, is a Senior Vice President of Bank of America; Certified Treasury Professional” through Association of Financial Professionals in 1995 and currently maintains this designation.
 Elise has held several leadership positions as part of booster clubs and actively participated in fundraising for the Elaine Clark Center.
 Elise is mom to Jenna and Ross, who has Down syndrome.
 Ross attends Kennesaw State University in the Inclusive Post-Secondary Education Program.
 She loves outdoor sports including hiking.

 JOSHUA NORRIS, JD – Josh is an experienced attorney and currently has a Disability rights litigation practice focused on the representation of children and adults with disabilities to ensure access to home and community-based supports and services.
 His practice is focused on litigation under the Medicaid Act and the Americans with Disabilities Act.
 His has vast experience in serving disadvantage children and adults with disabilities and has been with the Southern Poverty Law Center and the Georgia Advocacy Office.

-Brandon Stewart is a special education teacher and soccer coach in Cumming, Georgia at North Forsyth High School.
+BRANDON STEWART is a special education teacher and soccer coach in Cumming, Georgia at North Forsyth High School.
 He earned a Psychology and Sociology degree from Berry College.
 He attended Berry College on academic and soccer scholarship.
 After joining the teaching profession in 2007, he earned a Master’s degree in Special Education from Valdosta University.
 He is married to Bailey, also an educator, and they have 3 children, Landon, Isabella and Matson.

 ANDREA VIDELEFSKY, MD (Medical and Research Director) – Dr. Videlefsky is a Family Practice Physician of Urban Family Practice Associates, an active member of Down Syndrome Medical Interest Group (DSMIG) and serves as a Family Physician Champion for Healthcare Transition.
 She is dedicated to serving patients through the patient-centered medical home model.
 She has a special interest and expertise in treating teens and adults with Down syndrome and other developmental disabilities.
 She is an active member and leader of the medical research team and serves as a Principal Investigator on our ADMH research initiatives.
 Andrea is involved in a non-profit organization focusing on philanthropy and social justice.
 She received the 2016 Turner Community Leadership Award.
 Andi and her husband Neill, have adult children Ilana, Joshua and his wife Brittany, and Karin.